Symmetries for the gKPZ equation via multi-indices: Tracking the solution with multi-indices

 where we put the parabolic degree $\Vert \mathbf{n}\Vert= 2n_1+ n_2$.
 Following \cite[Def.
 2.22]{BL23}, the following set of multi-indices

-and the associated vector space $\mathcal{T}=\langle T\rangle$ contain the abstracts symbols to describe the equation \eqref{eq:gen_KPZ2}.
-A key-role for renormalisation is played by $T_-$, the elements of $T$ satisfying $|\beta|<0$.
+and the associated vector space $\mathcal{T}=\langle T\rangle$ contain the abstract symbols to describe the equation \eqref{eq:gen_KPZ2}.
+A key role for renormalisation is played by $T_-$, the elements of $T$ satisfying $|\beta|<0$.
 Indeed we can easily apply \cite[Lem.
 2.23]{BL23} directly to this context and deduce that for any $0<\delta<1$ the set $T_-$ is finite (with a cardinality depending on $\delta$).
-In order to understand what type of multi-indices are present we list in Table~\ref{tab:kpz} the negative multi-indices when $\delta=1-\kappa$ for $\kappa>0$ sufficiently small (the notation $\gamma^-$ stands for expressions of the form $\gamma- m \kappa$ with $m\in \mathbb{N}$).
-This choice of the parameter $\delta$ is directly given when $\xi$ is the space-time white noise, see also \cite[Table 1]{BL23}.
+In order to understand what type of multi-indices are present we list in Table~\ref{tab:kpz} the negative multi-indices when $\delta=\frac{1}{2}-\kappa$ for $\kappa>0$ sufficiently small.
+This choice of the parameter $\delta$ is directly given when $\xi$ is the space-time white noise, see also \cite[Table 1]{BL23} (the notation $\gamma^-$ stands for expressions of the form $\gamma- m \kappa$ with $m\in \mathbb{N}$).
+Almost all elements of $T_-$ can be expressed using the conventions \eqref{eq:convention} with the exception of $z_{(0,1)}$, which represents the polynomial $x$.
 We denote the linear span of $T_-$ by $\mathcal{T}_-$.

 The elements of $T$ can be easily linked with a class of trees introduced in \cite{BGHZ} to consider a more general version of \eqref{eq:gen_KPZ}.
 We will refer to \cite[Sec.
 4]{BHZ}, \cite[Sec.
 4]{BCCH} for usual references to decorated trees.